Strangemother/Virtual-Operating-Layer/readme.md

 A well-presented full UI layer to the scatter nux project.
 It will implement all features for distributed application development, with a UI layer for integrated environments and extended graphical development.

+A UI deployable on any interface:

+    + VOL CEF container for desktop localisation
+    + Browser based
+    + API UI Integration base (like screen VNC)
+    + Mobile through remote coms

 ## Funz.